-Last April, the Hartford Foundation for Public Giving and the United Way of Central and Northeastern CT began convening remotely a COVID-19 Community Response Advisory Council, consisting of representatives from nonprofit, business, faith-based and other sectors with frontline knowledge of the pandemic’s impact on the communities we serve.
+In April 2020, the Hartford Foundation for Public Giving and the United Way of Central and Northeastern CT began convening remotely a COVID-19 Community Response Advisory Council, consisting of representatives from nonprofit, business, faith-based and other sectors with frontline knowledge of the pandemic’s impact on the communities we serve.

 We hope these exchanges and resources can inform our and others’ COVID recovery responses and planning to address health, housing, food insecurity, workforce, economic, and other challenges that existed before the public health crisis and have become more urgent during the pandemic.

 Advisory council members shared out the needs most pertinent in their sector; food distribution, homeless shelters, student needs, health concerns, etc.

 Annie Scully, research analyst and community outreach coordinator at United Way, gives a presentation on United Way's 211 system and COVID-related findings.

 Dr. Carlos Gonzalez, medical director and staff child and adolescent psychiatrist at the Community Child Guidance Clinic in Manchester presents Challenges of COVID-19 and Mental/Behavioral Health Treatment of Already Underserved Populations.